Amos-THX/Portfolio-News-Summary-using-Gemini/README.md

 # **Project: LLM-powered tool that transforms raw portfolio and market data into clear, daily insights by combining account performance, index benchmarks, and live news.**

-## **By feeding information of multiple accounts, and index returns from Yahoo Finance, we utilize the Google Gemini LLM to generate a daily portfolio and news summary**

 ## **Gemini LLM Generation for Client Accounts**
 We utilise the Gemini LLM, and using each client's portfolio returns and positions as the input prompt, we will generate a summary of the portfolio returns and provide the latest market headline news from Reuters.
 This automation process saves time for RMs, while adding a layer of engagement with the latest market news to keep clients up to date.
 ![alt text](https://github.com/Amos-THX/Portfolio-News-Summary-using-Gemini/blob/main/sampleoutput_llm.png?raw=true)

 > **_[NOTE]_**
 >  We are augmenting the response with a real-time news headline update from Reuters.

+## Input prompt into Gemini LLM
+Implement a data pipeline to ingest portfolio data and returns, transform them into a structured prompt, and feed the input into the Gemini LLM for analysis and insight generation.

 ```
 prompt = """